S.N.A.P.—Swim Lessons for Children with Disabilities

 The look on a child’s face when they accomplish a goal or achieve a new skill is priceless, and swimming provides plenty of opportunities to build self-confidence.
 As children learn new skills, their confidence grows, and they are often inspired to explore new skills they wouldn’t have tried before.

-Additionally, swim lessons are designed with progression in mind, and one of the benefits of the S.N.A.P. is to get children with special needs comfortable in a cohesive social environment.
+Additionally, swim lessons are designed with progression in mind, and one of the benefits of our Students Needing Adaptive Programming (S.N.A.P.) classes is to get children with disabilities comfortable in a cohesive social environment.
 Progression continues to develop as they interact with their swim instructor and others in the school.

 Safety Benefits

-Swim lessons also help special needs children develop spatial awareness as they use reference points and explore water depth.
-This increased spatial awareness, along with the physical balance that naturally develops during swimming, can keep special needs children from falling into the water, offering additional safety in and around the water.
+Swim lessons also help children with disabilities develop spatial awareness as they use reference points and explore water depth.
+This increased spatial awareness, along with the physical balance that naturally develops during swimming, can keep children with disabilities from falling into the water, offering additional safety in and around the water.

-Aqua-Tots’ Special Needs Aquatic Program (S.N.A.P.) is designed to create lessons tailored to each child’s special needs and abilities, and we’re committed to helping children of all abilities develop a life-long love of the water.
-To learn more about this program and what your local school offers, please contact your neighborhood Aqua-Tots.
+Aqua-Tots’ Students Needing Adaptive Programming (S.N.A.P.) classes create private lessons tailored to a child’s special needs and abilities, and we’re committed to helping all children develop a life-long love of the water.
+To learn more about this program and what your local school offers, please contact your neighborhood Aqua-Tots Swim School.